Synthetixio/synthetix-node-dashboard/README-ADVANCED.md

+## Overview
-### This guide provides step-by-step instructions to upload and publish a DApp project using the command line.
+This guide provides step-by-step instructions to upload and publish a DApp project using the command line.

+---

 ## Prerequisites